mxstack/mxmake/docs/source/getting-started.md

 1. Makefile logic (do not edit)

 The header is not intended for editing, thus it does not cause any harm by adding or removing domains here.
-It is considered during the execution of `mxmake init`.
+It is considered during the execution of `mxmake init` respective `mxmake update`.
 Added or removed topics are checked or unchecked accordingly on the next run.

 The settings section is where customization is happening.